What is Methamphetamine?

 - Today, methamphetamine is sometimes used medically for the treatment of Attention Deficit Hyperactivity Disorder (ADHD) and obesity.

-- Although similar to amphetamine, methamphetamine is more powerful, faster-acting and longer-lasting.
+- Although similar to amphetamine, methamphetamine is more powerful by weight and longer-lasting.

 How is Methamphetamine used?